Darren Jonusas

 Darren Jonusas ASE

-...has worked in television and films for 29 years:
+...has worked in television and films for over 30 years:

-8 years full-time at the Australian Broadcasting Corporation, 2 years full-time & free-lance in London, 2 more years full-time at the ABC and 17 years back in London
+8 years full-time at the Australian Broadcasting Corporation, 2 years full-time & free-lance in London, 2 more years full-time at the ABC and over 20 years back freelance in London.

-Most of Darren's experience lies in science, documentaries, drama and comedy.
+Most of Darren's experience lies in science, history, drama and comedy.
 Many of his films have won Australian and international awards - see below.
-Darren has also been honoured with Accreditation by the Australian Screen Editors Guild.
+He has also been honoured with Accreditation by the Australian Screen Editors Guild.

 At the Television Show in London, Darren presented workshops on editing.
-He ran training & support for Avid in England and Europe.
-At the ABC, he trained drama & doco editors and also supervised courses at The National Film and Television School at Pinewood.
+He’s run training & support for Avid in England and Europe.
+At the ABC, he’s trained drama & doco editors and supervised courses at The National Film and Television School at Pinewood.

 Darren has been on the jury to decide the BAFTA award for "Best Editing in a Factual Programme".
 He judges editing awards for the Australian Screen Editors Guild.
-He has also researched and directed location shooting for BBC Science.
+He’s researched and directed location shooting for BBC Science.

-Darren has been using Avid since it first came to England in 1991 and Final Cut Pro for the last 5 years.
+Familiar with Avid since it first came to England in 1991, Darren has also used Final Cut Pro 7 since 2006 and FCPX.
 Some of his credits in the UK and Australia include:

 BBC2: WONDERS OF THE SOLAR SYSTEM: EMPIRE OF THE SUN

-1 of 5 x 60 min science series presented by Prof Brian Cox.
-Directed by Gideon Bradshaw.
-Winner of 2 RTS awards, a Peabody, Gold Medal at NY Film Festival, BANFF and 2 Broadcasting Press Guild Awards.
-Nominated for a Grierson and 4 BAFTA awards, including ‘Best Editing’.
+1 of 5 x 60 min science series presented by Prof Brian Cox, directed by Gideon Bradshaw.
+Winner of 2 RTS awards, Peabody, NY Film Festival Gold Medal, BANFF & 2 Broadcasting Press Guild.
+Nominated for Grierson & 4 BAFTA awards, including ‘Best Editing’.

 BBC1: INSIDE THE HUMAN BODY

-The remarkable untold story of how your senses, nerves, and brain combine to build the ultimate solution to life on Earth: you.
-2 of 4 x 60min science documentary series, directed by Gideon Bradshaw & Annabel Gillings.
+How senses, nerves, & brain combine to build the ultimate life on Earth: you.
+2 of 4 x 60min science series, directed by Gideon Bradshaw & Annabel Gillings.
 RTS nomination.

 BBC2: ORIGINS OF US: BONES & BRAINS

-The clues to our evolution lie hidden in our bodies, etched into in our faces, our bones and our genes.
-2 of 3 x 60min science documentary series, directed by Dave Stewart & Paul Olding.
+The clues to our evolution lie hidden in our bodies.
+2 of 3 x 60min science series, directed by Dave Stewart & Paul Olding.

 BBC2: WONDERS OF THE UNIVERSE: FALLING & MESSENGERS

-13.7 billion years old, filled with countless stars and galaxies, our Universe contains unimaginable wonders.
-2 of 4 x 60 min science documentary series presented by Prof Brian Cox, directed by Chris Holt.
-Shortlisted for “Best Editing” BAFTA and nominated for Best Documentary Series.
+Our Universe contains unimaginable wonders.
+2 of 4 x 60 min science series presented by Prof Brian Cox, directed by Chris Holt.
+Shortlisted for “Best Editing” BAFTA & nominated for Best Documentary Series.

 BBC1: RICHARD HAMMOND'S INVISIBLE WORLDS: OUT OF SIGHT